Castelvill/SandstormBox/docs/instructions.md

 - left (variable) - id of the context.
 Context can have one of these types: “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar", “pointer”, “value”;
 - right (variable) - id of the context.
 Context can have one of these types: “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar", “pointer”, “value”;
-- [changeOldID] (bool) - if true, the left context will inherit the id of the right context (with the last number incrementation).
-True by default.
+- changeOldID (bool) - if true, the left context will inherit the id of the right context (with the last number incrementation).

 ## +, -, *, /